 * * * *

 11.10.3 Spinning Reserves

+11.10.3.1 Spinning Reserves Obligation

 The charges a Scheduling Coordinator must pay for Spinning Reserves for each Settlement Period of the Trading Day are based upon the product of the Scheduling Coordinator’s hourly obligation for Spinning Reserves (MW) and the hourly user rate for Spinning Reserves ($/MW).

-If the Scheduling Coordinator’s Operating Reserve Obligation (before self provision or Inter-SC Trade of Spinning Reserve or Non-Spinning Reserve) is negative, the SC may be entitled to a credit rather than a charge.
-In that case, the quantity of the SC’s negative Operating Reserve Obligation (before self provision and Inter-SC Trade) shall be multiplied by the Negative Operating Reserve Obligation Credit Adjustment Factor (NOROCAF) computed for the Trading Hour as specified in Section 11.10.5.
+If the Scheduling Coordinator’s Operating Reserve Obligation (before self-provision or Inter-SC Trade of Spinning Reserve or Non-Spinning Reserve) is negative, the SC may be entitled to a credit rather than a charge.
+In that case, the quantity of the SC’s negative Operating Reserve Obligation (before self-provision and Inter-SC Trade) shall be multiplied by the Negative Operating Reserve Obligation Credit Adjustment Factor (NOROCAF) computed for the Trading Hour as specified in Section 11.10.5.

-11.10.3.1 Hourly User Rate for Spinning Reserves
+11.10.3.2 Hourly User Rate for Spinning Reserves